Breadcrumb

 - Close monitoring and supervision during the early part of your exercise program.

-- Providing education and counselling for you and your family to help you keep a lifestyle of healthy habits that will lower your risk of having further heart problems.
+- Education and counselling for you and your family.
+This can help you have a lifestyle of healthy habits.
+These habits can help lower your risk of having further heart problems.

 - Taking care of your emotional health.
-Regaining your emotional well-being and getting help for depression are important parts of cardiac rehab.
+Getting back your emotional well-being and getting help for depression are important parts of cardiac rehab.

-- Making a plan to help you start a safe home exercise program and participate in other unsupervised activities.
-For tips on walking as exercise, see:
+- Making a plan to help you start a safe home exercise program.

 Why It Is Done

-Your doctor may suggest cardiac rehab if you have a heart problem or had a procedure or surgery.
-These include:
+Your doctor may suggest cardiac rehab if you:

-Not all people who have had the conditions or procedures listed above may be appropriate candidates for cardiac rehab.
+Not everyone is a good candidate for the exercise part of cardiac rehab.
 You may have other medical concerns that prevent your doctor from recommending cardiac rehab.
-But almost everyone with heart disease or risk factors for heart disease would benefit from some form of risk factor assessment, activity counselling, and health education.
+But almost everyone with heart disease or risk factors for heart disease would benefit from the counselling and health education that cardiac rehab provides.

 Examinations and Tests

-- Exercise electrocardiogram (ECG), a test that records the electrical activity of the heart.
-An exercise electrocardiogram (sometimes called a stress or treadmill test) is done during exercise to evaluate how the heart responds to exercise.
-Your doctor can use the test results to prescribe a safe amount of exercise for you.
+This test records the electrical activity of the heart.
+It is done during exercise to evaluate how your heart responds to exercise.
+Your doctor can use the test results to find a safe amount of exercise for you.
+This test may also be called a stress or treadmill test.

-- Echocardiogram (echo), a type of ultrasound test that uses high-pitched sound waves to produce an image of the heart.
-The sound waves are sent through a device called a transducer and are reflected off the various structures of the heart.
+An echo is a type of ultrasound.
+It uses high-pitched sound waves to make an image of your heart.
+The sound waves are sent through a device called a transducer.
+The sound waves are reflected off the various structures of the heart.
 This test shows how well your heart is pumping blood and how well your heart valves are working.
 Sometimes it is combined with an exercise stress test.

-- Cardiac perfusion scan, a test to estimate the amount of blood reaching the heart muscle during rest and exercise.
+This test estimates the amount of blood reaching the heart muscle during rest and exercise.
 It is typically done to find out the cause of unexplained chest pain or to find out the location and amount of injured heart muscle after a heart attack.

 Risks